im-pro-at/lithpulser/README.md

 https://www.redpitaya.com/p1/stemlab-125-10-starter-kit

-But It should not be a big Problem to port this project to other development boards and it should even run on an Z-7007S but is not tested.
+But it should be possible to port this project to other development boards as well and it should even run on an Z-7007S but this has not been tested.

 ## Get started